ramanagali/Interview_Guide/CKS_Preparation_Guide.md

 ### 2.1  Restrict access to Kubernetes API

-- Control anonymous requests to Kube-apiserver by using `--anonymous-auth=false`
-- Non secure access to the kube-apiserver
+- secure access to the kube-apiserver

   1. **localhost**
       - port 8080